Foundations of Rational Quantum Field Theory, I: #1

 Finally, the soliton systems described here are in fact the solutions to the massive $N=2$ supersymmetric field theory based on any given RCFT (up to a trivial duplication of solitons required for supersymmetry), thus giving the last isomorphism, along with the solution for the particle content of the theories, and their scattering amplitudes.

 This completes the circle of categorical isomorphisms, establishing that all the four categories are equivalent.
 Further, various operations, such as fusion (IRF), fusion (RCFT) and Bootstrap (RCFT), are category morphisms, i.e., they commute with the isomorphisms, or in physical language, are equivalent to each other, under the aforementioned maps.
 Another example is the quotient procedure (orbifoldization) in RCFT, versus that in IRF models \REF\FenGin{P. Fendley and P. Ginsparg, Nucl.Phys.
 B324 (1989) 549} \r\FenGin.
 Yet another example, is the transition to an extended algebra in RCFT, versus the folding procedure in IRF models (e.g., \REF\Zuber{J.B.
 Zuber and P. Di Francesco, Nucl.Phys.
 B338 (1990) 602} refs. \r{\Zuber,\rev}).
-This ensures the consistency of the entire picture.

-The original conjecture about the integrability of $N=2$ massive theories is then verified by a thermodynamic Bethe ansatz calculation of the algebraic central charge, along with a calculation of the metric in moduli space of the $N=2$ theory, which will be reported in ref. \r\Prep, thus proving it.
+The original conjecture about the integrability of $N=2$ massive theories is then verified by a thermodynamic Bethe ansatz calculation of the algebraic central charge, along with a calculation of the metric in moduli space of the $N=2$ theory, which will be reported in future work, thus proving it.

-The entire work puts together four central physical problems and shows their equivalence.
-Further, it allows the use of methods from one category in another.
+Our work connects four central physical problems and shows their equivalence.
+Further, it allows the use of methods from one category to another.
 For example, from RCFT data one builds an IRF model, which is then solved to give a multiple critical point structure that gives back the {\rm full} RCFT, solving the so called reconstruction `fantasy' problem of RCFT.